The visual arts as a major area of study offers students the opportunity to develop:

 - An understanding of modern art concepts and contemporary trends as well as the major artistic epochs of the past.

-Students will benefit from the experience of study in England, France, Germany, Italy, or Spain, and should consult the study abroad programs.
+Students will benefit from the experience of study in England, Germany, or Italy and should consult the study abroad programs.
 The visual arts major recommends that students majoring in visual arts (studio art or art history) go abroad before their senior year.
 The senior thesis must be accomplished on campus during both fall and spring semesters of the senior year.

 The total number of courses required for the major is 15-18 (40-54 semester hours).
 At least six courses taken for the major must be at the 300-level or above.